Application Deadline: January 15, 2014

 60 Credit Hours

 Columbia College Chicago’s Photography, MFA program emphasizes aesthetic and conceptual development alongside innovative photographic technique.
-Over the course of three years, students become immersed in a curriculum grounded in art history and theory, and develop a sophisticated body of work.
+Over the course of two years, students become immersed in a curriculum grounded in art history and theory, and develop a sophisticated body of work.
 The degree culminates in a thesis exhibition at the College’s prestigious Glass Curtain Gallery.

 emphasizes aesthetic and conceptual development alongside innovative photographic technique